XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 other writing systems than Latin, or any symbols beyond a few basic mathematical signs.

-A number of more extended systems have been developed to solve this, most prominently the concept of a code page, which maps all possible single-byte sequences to a certain set of characters.
+A number of more extended systems have been developed to solve this, most prominently the concept of a code page, which maps all possible 256 bit sequences in a single byte to a certain set of characters.
-Theoretically, these
+Theoretically, there is no requirement for any code page to be consistent with alphabetic orders, or even consistency as to which types of characters are encoded (letters, numbers, symbols, etc), but most code pages do comply with a certain implied standard regarding internal consistency.

-Any advanced system has a multitude of these code pages, usually grouped for a certain language or script, e.g. Cyrillic, Turkish, or Vietnamese.
+Any international or specialized system has a multitude of these code pages, usually grouped for a certain language or script, e.g. Cyrillic, Turkish, or Vietnamese.
-The Windows-West-European-Latin, for instance, encodes ASCII in the space of the first 7 bits and uses the 8th bit to define 128 extra characters that signify modified Latin characters like É, æ, ð, ñ, ü, etc.
+The Windows-West-European-Latin code page, for instance, encodes ASCII in the space of the first 7 bits and uses the 8th bit to define 128 extra characters that signify modified Latin characters like É, æ, ð, ñ, ü, etc.

 However, there are multiple competing standards, developed independently by companies like IBM, SAP, and Microsoft;
 these systems are not interoperable, and none of them have achieved dominance at any time.
 Files using codepages are not required to specify the code page that is used for their content, so any file created with a different code page than the one you expect may look like garbage.

+### Unicode

 The eventual response to this lack of a common and independent encoding was the development of Unicode, which has become the de facto standard for systems that aren't encumbered by a legacy encoding depending on code pages, and is steadily taking over the ones that are.

-Unicode aims to provide a unique code point for every possible character.
+Unicode aims to provide a unique code point for every possible character, including emoji and extinct alphabets.
+These code points are conventionally numbered in a hexadecimal format.
+In order to keep an oversight over which code point is used for which writing systems, characters are grouped in Unicode ranges.

+* 0x0400 - 0x052F Cyrillic (304 code points)
+* 0x0900 - 0x097F Devanagari (128 code points)
+* 0x1400 - 0x167F Canadian Aboriginal Syllabary (640 code points)

-It is an encoding of variable length, meaning that if a byte in a Unicode text contains certain bit flags, the next byte or bytes should be interpreted as part of a multi-byte sequence that represents one character.
+It is an encoding of variable length, meaning that if a bit sequence (usually 1 or 2 bytes) in a Unicode text contains certain bit flags, the next byte or bytes should be interpreted as part of a multi-byte sequence that represents one character.
-If none of these flags are set, then the byte is considered to fully identify a character.
+If none of these flags are set, then the original sequence is considered to fully identify a character.

-The 1-byte part of the Unicode standard is identical to ASCII.
+There are several encoding schemes, the best known of which are UTF-8 and UTF-16, which requires at least 2 bytes per character.
+UTF-16 is more efficient for text that uses characters on positions 0x0800 and up e.g. all Brahmic scripts and Chinese.
+For any text which is predominantly Arabic or Hebrew, there is very little difference between either system.

+UTF-8 is more efficient for any text that contains Latin text, because the first 128 positions of UTF-8 are identical to ASCII.
 That allows simple ASCII text to be stored in Unicode with the exact same filesize as would happen if it were stored in ASCII encoding.
-Unicode aims to be a standard that captures all use cases regarding writing, including any writing system that has ever been used.
-In order to keep an oversight over the situation, characters are grouped in Unicode ranges, which are signified by hexadecimal numbers.
-For example, the basic Cyrillic letters are stored with character IDs range 0x400 to 0x4FF.

 ## A bit of font history